How Do We Learn to Appreciate Each Other's Differences?

 When going to lunch the next time, don’t sit in the same place or go to the same restaurant.
 Sit with different people at lunch or ask someone new for dinner.
 Get to know diverse people.
 If a committee must be created, select diverse talents and skills.
 Typically we choose those who look and behave like us.
 Designing a diverse team will offer a greater chance for creativity and healthier solutions.
 It will take more time to listen and suspend judgments, but the outcome will be more effective and bright.
 Then and only then can we truly begin to turn tolerance for others and ideas into acceptance and appreciation of diversity.

-For information check out Bradley’s Online Master’s in Counseling.
+For more information, check out Bradley’s Online Master’s in Counseling.